Socio Cultural Environment impact on business

 3) Facilitates Communication

-One useful function provided by culture is to facilitate communication Culture usually imposes common habits of thought and feeling among people.
+One helpful function provided by culture is facilitating communication.
+Culture usually imposes everyday habits of thought and feeling among people.
 Thus, a given group culture makes it easier for people to communicate with one another.
-But it is important to note that a lack of shared cultural values can also become an effective barrier to communication between groups.
+However, it is important to note that a lack of shared cultural values can also become an effective barrier to communication between groups.

 4) Learned Phenomenon